Phalcode/gamevault-docs/docs/server-docs/setup/truenas-scale.md

     restart: unless-stopped
     environment:
       POSTGRES_USER: gamevault
-      POSTGRES_PASSWORD: YOURPASSWORDHERE
+      POSTGRES_PASSWORD: YOURPASSWORDHERE #This is not your admin user's password - this is the database password
       POSTGRES_DB: gamevault
     volumes:
       # Mount the folder where your PostgreSQL database files should land
       - /mnt/GameVault/database:/var/lib/postgresql/data
 ```

+You should change the `DB_PASSWORD` and `POSTGRES_PASSWORD` variables to be an actual password instead of "YOURPASSWORDHERE".

+You can set this to anything you want, but they both need to be the same password or it will not work.

 You are now ready to deploy GameVault!

-## Step 3: Navigate to Apps and Disover Page
+## Step 3: Navigate to Apps and Discover Page

 Go to **apps** -> **discover**